-Alcoholism is a serious illness, and one that requires medical attention and treatment.
+Alcoholism is a serious illness that requires medical attention and treatment.
 Just like many other types of diagnosable diseases, there are varying stages of alcoholism.
 Being able to identify these stages can help you, or someone you love, receive the right kind of treatment for recovery.
+Learn about Battle Ground alcohol rehab center programs for alcohol treatment.

 Binge Drinking and Alcohol Abuse